 How Do You Pronounce Pedagogy So You Sound Like A Professional Teacher?

-And other embarrassing questions computing teachers are too afraid to ask
+And other embarrassing questions computer science teachers are too afraid to ask

-When I was a new trainee teacher I first saw the word pedagogy written down and I had absolutely no idea what it meant or how to pronounce it.
+When I was a new trainee computer science teacher I first saw the word pedagogy written down and I had absolutely no idea what it meant or how to pronounce it.